owncloud/ocis/services/frontend/README.md

 ## Endpoints Overview

-Currently, the frontend service handles request for three functionalities, which are `appprovider`, `archiver`, `datagateway` and `ocs`.
+Currently, the frontend service handles requests for three functionalities, which are `appprovider`, `archiver`, `datagateway` and `ocs`.

 ### appprovider